When you’re planning a wedding, you’ve got a lot of people to interview: caterers, makeup...

 ‘Here is yet another super easy and fairly cheap project!
 I spent a whole afternoon in the local Home Depot to get the stuff for this one.
 Let me just say I am LOST when it comes to hardware stores…I’m sure I look lost too.
 I’m sort of a true girly girl when it comes to power tools and nails and whatever.
 I’m actually surprised no one came up to me and said, “Uh the shoe store is down the street…”

 ‘I actually did pretty well at Home Depot; I got all the stuff I needed at a very low-cost.
+You can get the most updated expert advice on the top woodworking tools on the market with WoodjoyTools.com.
 The good thing about this project is that it sort of requires you to buy cheap crap!
 You are making a rustic sign out of new materials, so the cheap stuff actually works best!
 All in all this will cost you about $15-$20.
 It cost me just over $10 but that’s because I lucked out with some of the materials.’

 More details on the stuff you will need